 Allergy Skin Testing

-If it is found that you have positive testing to multiple allergens, the provider may recommend Immunotherapy , which is an ongoing series of allergy serum injections as Treatment.
+If it is found that you have positive testing for multiple allergens, the provider may recommend Immunotherapy, which is an ongoing series of allergy serum injections as Treatment.

-Other options, besides Immunotherapy, for Treatment include taking prescribed Antihistamine medications, Decongestants, using prescribed Nasal Steroids ( or both) and implementing Environmental Controls in the home.
+Other options, besides Immunotherapy, for Treatment include taking prescribed Antihistamine medications and decongestants, using prescribed Nasal Steroids ( or both), and implementing Environmental Controls in the home.

 How successful is Immunotherapy?